This post was updated to reflect new compliance deadlines announced by the CFPB on June 25, 2024.

 CFPB 1071 deadlines are split into tiers

-Each reporting tier and its associated deadline is determined by the number of covered transactions to small businesses that a lender originated in both 2022 and 2023.
+Each reporting tier and its associated deadline is determined by the number of covered transactions to small businesses that a lender originated in each of 2022 and 2023.
+The CFPB's latest update to the rule added that lenders could also use the number of covered originations in 2023 and 2014 to determine their deadlines.

 What is a covered transaction?
 The CFPB generally describes it as a request for any of the following: